National Hunt horse racing is one of the finest sporting codes on show in the UK and Ireland throughout the year.

 National Hunt racing is a form of horse racing in the UK and Ireland where horses must leap obstacles like fences, hurdles or ditches during a race.
 This tests the skill of the horse and the jockey as the pair career round the racecourse at breakneck speeds.

-National Hunt start date
+National Hunt season start

 Jump races are run in the UK and Ireland all year round but the National Hunt season can be said to start and end in line with the Jump Jockeys Championship.